bayersglassey/geom2018/README.md

 If you die or get stuck, press '1' to respawn at the last save point you touched.
 (Save points are the glowing rotating green things.)

-Hold shift while pressing '1' to return to the very start of the game.

 Press Spacebar to spit harmless balls.
 Their only use is to look cool, and help you judge your jumps.